phalcon-orphanage/docs/en/reference/di.rst

 Automatic Injecting of the DI itself
 ====================================
-If a class or component requires the DI itself to locate services, the DI can automatically inject itself to the instances creates by it, To do this, you need to implement the :doc:`Phalcon\\DI\\InjectionAwareInterface <../api/Phalcon_DI_InjectionAwareInterface>` in your classes:
+If a class or component requires the DI itself to locate services, the DI can automatically inject itself to the instances creates by it, to do this, you need to implement the :doc:`Phalcon\\DI\\InjectionAwareInterface <../api/Phalcon_DI_InjectionAwareInterface>` in your classes:

 .. code-block:: php